Skip to main content

 Learn about the different page types in Mindsmith, how to create and manage them, and when to use each to build engaging, effective lessons.

-Written by Katie McMurray
+Written by Zachary Allen

-Updated over a week ago
+Updated this week

 When building lessons in Mindsmith, the type of page you choose has an impact on how learners experience the content.
 Each page type serves a different purpose, from presenting text to prompting interaction.
 By understanding the options available, you can create lessons that are not only clear but also dynamic and engaging.